Greece • UNESCO World Heritage Site

 Criterion (iv): Outstanding architectural/technological ensemble

-The sanctuary exemplifies outstanding architectural ensemble through harmonious integration of temples, treasuries, theatre, and stadium following the Sacred Way up Mount Parnassus' slope, demonstrating sophisticated Greek urban planning adapting monumental architecture to challenging terrain whilst creating processional sacred space.
+The sanctuary exemplifies outstanding architectural ensemble through harmonious integration of temples, treasuries, theater, and stadium following the Sacred Way up Mount Parnassus' slope, demonstrating sophisticated Greek urban planning adapting monumental architecture to challenging terrain while creating processional sacred space.

 VI